The Human Rights Economics project

-It starts from the observation that many human rights advocates engage with economic policy as a necessary part of their work.
-Their conceptual frameworks vary, however, as do the human rights-based entry points to economics-related work. also vary, as do understandings of human rights amongst economists.
+The project’s starting point is the observation that many human rights advocates engage with economic policy as a necessary part of their work.
+But their conceptual frameworks vary.
+The human rights-based entry points to economics-related work. also vary, as do understandings of human rights amongst economists.

 In contrast, feminist approaches have developed a clearly-defined framework for analyzing the economy such that ‘feminist economics’ is now a respected field, applied by policymakers.
 Similarly, ecologists refer to ‘ecological economics’ to ensure that challenges such as water quality, toxic substances and climate change are tackled in economic thinking.

 The Human Rights Economics website gathers research and publications undertaken within the project.
 The work is led by Caroline Dommen with support from the Friedrich-Ebert-Stiftung.

 About Caroline Dommen

 Specialist, sustainable development law, policy and practice

 Caroline Dommen is interested in the intersection between economics, the environment and human rights, with a particular focus on gender equality.
 She undertakes research, writing, training and evaluation on international law and policy, for international organisations, academic institutions and NGOs.
 She also leads local circular economy initiatives.

 Caroline is keen to see a redefinition of economic thinking so that it takes better account of social and sustainability concerns, and so that those responsible for economic policies become more accountable for the consequences of those policies.